wmckeever/jquery-jeopardy/README.md

 Now, anytime a user gets a quetion right, add the score of that question (i.e.: $200) to the user's total score.
 One challenge here will be converting the string `"$200"` to the number `200`.

-Additionally, use the brower's local storage to save this score each time you update it.

-Finally, add code so that when the page loads, the browser checks local storage to see if a saved score exists.
-If one does, that saved score is displayed instead of a default $0.

 ## Stretch goals